creek-service/creek-kafka/README.md

 | 3.4.+         | 3.4.0          | Supported & tested                              |
 | > 3.4         |                | Not currently tested / released.
 Should work... |

-In Gradle, it is possible to force the use of an older Kafka client if you which using a resolution strategy:
+In Gradle, it is possible to force the use of an older Kafka client if you wish using a resolution strategy:

 ```kotlin
 configurations.all {